 - Regularly review business registration information online (for all active and closed businesses).

 - Monitor credit reports for suspicious activity every 12 months.

-- Place a free 90-day fraud alert on your credit reports by contacting any one of the three nationwide credit reporting companies online or through their toll-free numbers.
+- Place a free one-year fraud alert on your credit reports by contacting any one of the three nationwide credit reporting companies online or through their toll-free numbers.
 The bureau you contact must tell the other two.
 You may also request a credit freeze by contacting each of the three bureaus.